 After an initial transient, the system settles into a steady state of motion where the external torque balances the friction losses.

-At t = 100 seconds, the Accelerate or Brake block
+At t = 40 seconds, the Accelerate or Brake block switches to

 The angular velocity of Inertia Drive Shaft and the driver shaft settles down to a new steady state of 10 radians/second, twice its old speed.